NIIF/simplesamlphp-module-attributeaggregator/README.md

 Install
 -------------------------------

-You can install the module with composer:
+You can install the module with composer, insert the next row into the composer.json

-    composer require niif/simplesaml-module-attributeaggregator 1.*
+    "require": {
+      ...
+      "niif/simplesamlphp-module-attributeaggregator": "1.*",
+      ...
+    }

 How to setup the attributeaggregator module
 -------------------------------